oikosohn/oikosohn/README.md

-<h1 align="center"><b>Hi there 👋, I'm sohn</b></h1>

-I'm a Machine Learning Engineer
-- 🔭 I’m currently working on Medical AI projects.
-- 🌱 I’m currently learning MLOps.
+# Hello there! 👋

+## About Me
+I'm a machine learning engineer working on medical AI projects at Medical Center.

+## Areas of Interest
+My main areas of interest include:
+- 🚀 Data Engineering and MLOps
+- 🐍 Automation with Python